Michigan urologist to stand trial on sexual assault charges connected to youth hockey physicals

 Another accuser testified that he later saw Levran for a medical issue as an adult and that Levran watched him urinate and stuck an ungloved finger in his rectum.

-Karen McDonald, the Oakland County prosecutor whose office is handling both cases, issued a statement Tuesday applauding those who testified against Levran.
+Karen McDonald, the Oakland County prosecutor whose office is handling the cases in Farmington Hills and Bloomfield Hills, issued a statement Tuesday applauding those who testified against Levran.

 “I hope their bravery will inspire others to come forward," she said.

-A trial date hasn't been set in either of the cases, which might eventually be combined.
+A trial date hasn't been set for the cases in either community, which might eventually be combined.

 The role of sports doctors and their interactions with athletes have come under scrutiny in recent years.